DTJF/girtobac/_ChangeLog.md

 ===================

 \Proj is already a powerful tool to auto-generate FB header files.
-But there's still some potential optimization, like:
+But there's still some optimization potential, like:

 - finish OOP support (... when the fbc got it)
 - more automated features like sorting the order or resolving double DECLARES